Blaire White: Personal life

 White is engaged to fellow YouTuber Joey Sarson.
 Her mother's side of the family supports her and her transition.
 White has expressed the desire to have children in the future through surrogacy or adoption, and has discussed her struggle with infertility due to the effects of hormones.

 In 2019, White said that she is non-religious, stating that religion has had little significance in her life.
-In a 2025 YouTube video, White described herself as a Christian.
+However, in a 2025 YouTube video, White described herself as a Christian.

-In an interview with journalist Matt Cullen, White described her troubled relationship with her father, who died of cancer when White was 19, before she transitioned.
+In a 2023 interview with journalist Matt Cullen, White described her troubled relationship with her father, who died of cancer when White was 19, before she transitioned.

 White is a California native and a former resident of Los Angeles.
 In 2020, White made a video about the cons of living in Los Angeles and announced that she and her fiancé were moving to Austin, Texas.
-They both moved in 2021.
+They moved in 2021.
 In July 2025 she announced she was moving back to California.